MrHedmad/fast-cohen/README.md

   -h, --help
 ```

-The output csv will have a `row_names` column with the row names, and a `cohen_d` column with the Cohen's D values.
+The output csv will have a `row_names` column with the row names, and a `cohen_d` column with the Cohen's d values.

 NOTE: The order of the samples in the two input files MUST be the same between the two input files.
 If you need to sort the rows, and the first column is the sample names, you can use [`xsv`](https://github.com/BurntSushi/xsv) to sort the columns with the following command: